akuhara/RF_INV/README.md

 # Number of input waveforms
 3
 # Ray parameter (s/km) (* Need to repeat as many time as the number of input waveforms)
-#     Note: If ray parameters are common for all input waveforms, then forward computation occur only once.
+#     Note: If ray parameters are common for all input waveforms, then forward computation occurs only once.
-#           Otherwise, the computation are repeated as many times as the number of input.
+#           Otherwise, the computation is repeated as many times as the number of input.
 0.06
 0.06
 0.06